asimwe1/rust_chatapp/examples/todo/README.md

   1. A SQLite database file with the proper schema is present.

      On a Unix machine or with bash installed, you can simply run the `boostrap.sh` script to create the database.
 The script installs the `diesel_cli` tools if they're not already installed and runs the migrations.
 The script will output a `DATABASE_URL` variable.

-    You can also run the migrations manually with the following commands:
+     You can also install the Diesel CLI and run the migrations manually with the following commands:

      ```
-    cargo install diesel_cli                      # install diesel CLI tools
+     # install Diesel CLI tools
+     cargo install diesel_cli --no-default-features --features sqlite

+     # create db/db.sql
-    DATABASE_URL=db/db.sql diesel migration run   # create db/db.sql
+     DATABASE_URL=db/db.sql diesel migration run
      ```

   2. A `DATABASE_URL` environment variable is set that points to the SQLite database file.